unlp-workshop/unlp-2024-shared-task/README.md

 TBD

+## Baselines

+See [./examples/random_baseline.py](./examples/random_baseline.py) for a very simple (and useless) baseline that always answers with the first choice.
+This script contains code to load the dataset and to generate a sample prompt.
+Use it to get the idea behind the data structure and automated evaluation.

 ## Publication

 Participants in the shared task are invited to submit a paper to the UNLP 2024 workshop.
 Please see the [UNLP website](https://unlp.org.ua/) for details.
 Accepted papers will appear in the ACL anthology and will be presented at a session of UNLP 2024 specially dedicated to the Shared Task.